-Pins are tied to the basket with a lanyard of 3mm polyester cord (KP3803).
+Pins are tied to the basket with a lanyard of 3mm polyester cord (KP3803) or 2.8mm vectran cord (KP2709).
 Worn or damaged lanyards should be replaced with a new length of cord.

 3.14 SEAT BELTS IN PARTITIONED BASKETS